avzuquete/paco_msc_extractor/README.md

 3. Extract the session cookie to a file (check the example in the cookie file).
 You can use the browser inspector, trace network accesses, access one page of the applications, select one HTTP access to paco.ua.pt, then get the cookie line from the raw headers.
 4. Run the command `extract.sh cookie_file headers numbers_file`. (note: use the headers file provided).
 This creates one directory per student number, with one file per information page in Paco.
-5. Run the command reports.sh to create a Markdown file with the information of all the stdents, ordered by their name (as in Paco).
+5. Run the command `reports.sh` to create a Markdown file with the information of all the stdents, ordered by their name (as in Paco).
 Redirect output to a file, for example `reports.sh > out.md`.
-6. Run the comamnd md2html to create an HTML file from the Markdown one.
+6. Run the command `md2html` to create an HTML file from the Markdown one.
 Redirect input/output, for example,`md2html < out.md > out.html`.

 ## Requirements